- About DPH

 Purchasing items that are appropriate to the task and the employee may be part of the solution for resolving ergonomic issues.
 Many commonly used items, such as wrist rests, document holders, and foot supports can be purchased through our regular materials and supplies vendors, such as Staples.
 However, some items, such as special keyboards, mice, back supports, chairs and adjustable furniture, may need to be purchased through more specialized city-approved vendors.

-Please contact your health and safety staff if you have any questions regarding where items can be purchased or on the selection of a vendor that carries the item you are interested in.
-If you do not have Department Health and Safety Staff, you may contact DPH Occupational Safety and Health Section (OSH), Ergonomic Services for additional information about city approved vendors.
+Please contact your supervisor if you have any questions regarding where items can be purchased or on the selection of a vendor that carries the item you are interested in.

 To learn more about ergonomics and workplace safety, take a look at these links: